rodlie/animsvg/README.md

 # Build

-Currently only macOS and Linux is supported.
+Generic build instructions for macOS and Linux.

 ## Requirements